-- Transit-Supportive Corridor Policies: The Future Land Use Element of the City of Jacksonville 2030 Comprehensive Plan has several policies that are supportive of transit.
-These include encouraging new non-residential projects to be developed in nodal or corridor development areas in appropriate infill locations or as transit-oriented development (TOD), and designating sites located within a half mile of the Jacksonville Transportation Authority (JTA) Rapid Transit System as suitable for TOD.
-Station- or corridor-specific transit-supportive land use planning has not been undertaken. - Supportive Zoning Regulations Near Transit Stations: Zoning in most of the corridor is low or medium density residential or commercial that does not explicitly include transit-supportive elements.
+- Transit-Supportive Corridor Policies: Jacksonville's 2030 Comprehensive Plan encourages new non-residential projects to be developed in nodal or corridor development areas in appropriate infill locations or as transit-oriented development (TOD).
+The plan also designates sites located within a half mile of bus rapid transit lines as suitable for TOD.
+Conceptual site designs for two of the 13 station areas suggest mixed-use entertainment development with some TOD residential/commercial.
+The Urban Land Institute will be conducting a workshop in late 2017 to further refine the station area planning process and TOD guidelines. - Supportive Zoning Regulations Near Transit Stations: Zoning in most of the corridor is low or medium density residential or commercial that does not explicitly include transit-supportive elements.
 Parking requirements are also typical for suburban areas.
-The Jacksonville zoning code includes a TOD overlay district that can be applied to properties in designated station areas to allow increased residential density, improve pedestrian character, and reduce parking requirements; two Southwest Corridor station areas have been designated as suitable for its application, but it has not yet been applied to any specific properties. - Tools to Implement Land Use Policies: JTA worked with the City of Jacksonville to adopt a Policy Framework for TOD outlining steps to implementing TOD, as well as the Jacksonville Design Guidelines and Best Practices Handbook to define a higher level of qualitative design standards to update the zoning and land development ordinances and policies.
-The City has provided grants based on increased value capture to developers in the vicinity of the proposed Brooklyn Station and has also improved some city owned infrastructure to stimulate redevelopment in this area.
+The Jacksonville zoning code includes a TOD overlay district that can be applied to properties in designated station areas to allow increased residential density, improve pedestrian character, and reduce parking requirements.
+Five project station areas have been designated as suitable for its application, but it has not yet been applied to any specific properties. - Tools to Implement Land Use Policies: The project sponsor worked with the City of Jacksonville to adopt a policy framework that outlines steps to implementing TOD, as well as design guidelines to inform an update of the zoning and land development ordinances and policies.
+The City has provided grants based on increased value capture to developers in the vicinity of the proposed Brooklyn Station and has improved some city-owned infrastructure to stimulate redevelopment in this area.